It’s Tuesday, which means a new Fun Etymology!

 From around the 1520s, this word refers to a “mystical interpretation of the Old Testament”.
 Around the 1660s, it also came to mean “an intriguing society, a small group meeting privately”.

 This word has come a long way.

-From French cabal, from Medieval Latin cabbala, from Hebrew gabbalah, meaning “reception, received lore, tradition” from gibbel, meaning to receive, admit, accept.
+From French cabal, from Medieval Latin cabbala, from Hebrew qabbalah, meaning “reception, received lore, tradition” from qibbel, meaning to receive, admit, accept.